Jing316/marketplacetransactlab/lab2-partner-center/README.md

 1. Open your offer's overview page.
 1. In the upper right corner of the page, click the link for **Review and publish**.
-1. Looking to the right side of the page, notice that some sections have a green circle and at least one is gray.
-The gray sections are not yet complete, preventing you from taking the next step of publishing your offer.
+1. Looking to the right side of the page, notice that at this stage all the sections should be green.
+If any section is gray then it is not complete.
+Go back to all sections that appear with a gray circle and complete those sections.

-    > The **Technical configuration** section of the offer will not pass review.
-This is okay for now as we need to fill out the **Technical configuration** tab and you can't do that until we have a landing page.
-All other sections should be green.
+1. Publish your offer.

-1. Go back to all sections that appear with a gray circle and complete those sections.
+⚠️ Publication will take a while.
+Only after publication completes can you do the next lab.

-1. Ensure all sections pass except **Technical configuration**, which will be addressed in the next lab.
+> To watch the publication process, refresh the offer's **Overview** page occasionally.
+Once your offer reaches the **Publisher preview** stage, you are ready for the next lab.
+Do NOT press the **Go live** button.

 ---